SarahGallagher/tea/README.md

 - a kettle
 - a clean mug

-## Tea
+## What is tea?
 Tea is made from dried tea leaves.
 When you soak-- or "steep"-- tea leaves in hot water, you infuse your water with the flavour from the tea leaves.
 It is a very popular, inexpensive drink that can be enjoyed hot or cold.

+Tea can contain caffeine: if you are caffeine sensitive, you should read the packaging before you purchase.

-You will typically find tea sold in two different ways: loose leaf, and prepackaged tea bags.
+You will usually find tea sold in two different ways: loose leaf, and prepackaged tea bags.

 ### Loose leaf
 This tea is sold "loose" (i.e. not in prepackaged bags).
 Loose leaf tea is a great option if you want to customize your tea's strength and flavour.

 Since this tea is sold "loose", you'll need a way to prevent the physical tea leaves or particles from getting into your finished drink.
-This is usually done with an tea infuser or a small mesh strainer.
-These are typically very inexpensive and reusable.
+This is usually done with an tea infuser, or a small mesh strainer.
+These are typically inexpensive and reusable.
+There are also travel mugs with built in infusers.

 ### Prepackaged tea bags
 A common way to purchase tea is in prepackaged tea bags.
 These teas come in different flavours, and the tea bags themselves are usually compostable.